aimmemotion/EmoVIT/README.md

 - Reasoning: [Download](https://drive.google.com/file/d/1MTNHFzasCb0F921P0itaH-x8vN2OvxEu/view?usp=drive_link)

 The generation method of categorical data does not need to rely on GPT for creation; it can be directly produced (you can observe the prompt in `all.py`).

-## Train EmoVIT

-### Prepare Weights

-You can obtain the weights for Vicuna from [this page](https://github.com/lm-sys/FastChat/blob/main/docs/vicuna_weights_version.md).
-We are using version 1.1.
-Place the downloaded file into `LAVIS/lavis/weight/vicuna-7b-2/`.

-### Run

 #### Training